-As organizations are going through the exercise to determine the best solution to fit their business and technology use cases, these following considerations must be explored.
+The following considerations must be explored as organizations go through the exercise to determine the best solution for their business and technology use cases.

-What needs to be examined carefully is in bold, as these design considerations did not exist 7-10 years ago when organizations last did a data center refresh.
+What needs to be scrutinized is in bold, as these design considerations did not exist 7-10 years ago when organizations last did a data center refresh.